dennuguyen/desn1000-teaching/lab03/lab03.md

 ### Hello World (20 min)

 - INSTALL THE IDE EVERYONE.
+- I am going to demo.
+I want everyone to literally copy what I'm doing.
 - What is an IDE?
     - Integrated development environment.
 Like your workspace for writing code.
     - IDE can connect to the Arduino UNO via USB and communicate with it using serial communication.